theogwo/HeadTTS/README.md

 and not released, so server-side inference is relatively slow.
 English is currently the only supported language.

-**If you're using a Chrome or Edge desktop browser, check out the [In-browser Demo](https://met4citizen.github.io/HeadTTS/)!**
+**👉 If you're using a Chrome or Edge desktop browser, check out the [In-browser Demo](https://met4citizen.github.io/HeadTTS/)!**

 The project uses [websockets/ws](https://github.com/websockets/ws) (MIT License),